Carlos Sainz Jr.: Formula Three

-GP3
+GP3 Series

 In 2013, Sainz signed with Arden to compete in the GP3 series.
-Most Red Bull Racing Juniors race for Arden as it is co-owned by Red Bull boss Christian Horner and driver Mark Webber.
-His first race weekend in the series did not go as expected.
-During the first qualifying session of the year, he managed to qualify in 5th place and was only 5 tenths off pole sitter Kevin Korjus.
+During the first qualifying session of the year, he qualified in 5th place, 5 tenths off of pole sitter Kevin Korjus.
 However, he, as well as Alex Fontana and Patrick Kujala, were penalised 10 places for ignoring yellow flags during free practice.
-During the beginning of race one, Sainz managed to get up to 13th place by passing Alex Fontana and Jimmy Eriksson off the start.
-By the start of lap 3, he was already 13 seconds behind the leader, however, this was due to him being stuck in traffic.
-Sainz had made it up to 8th place with his teammate Daniil Kvyat until both cars lacked grip.
-Because they were both pushing to get into the top ten for points, neither driver decided to manage their Pirelli tryes and so by the end of the race, Kvyat was 20th and Sainz managed to get 15th place and so effectively he never gained or lost any positions.
-However, worryingly for him, he finished 51 seconds off first placed man Tio Ellinas.
+During the beginning of race one, Sainz got up to 13th place by passing Alex Fontana and Jimmy Eriksson off the start.
+By the start of lap 3, he was 13 seconds behind the leader.
+Sainz made it up to 8th place with his teammate Daniil Kvyat until both cars lacked grip.
+Because they were both pushing to get into the top ten for points, neither driver decided to manage their Pirelli tyres and so by the end of the race, Kvyat was 20th and Sainz was 15th.
+He finished 51 seconds off first placed man Tio Ellinas.

 Sainz started in 15th place for race 2 on Sunday morning.
-At the end of lap 1, he managed to gain 6 places to find himself in 9th place.
+At the end of lap 1, he was in 9th place.
 As they approached lap 2, the safety car was deployed due to an accident behind, giving Sainz time to save his tyres.
 With 5 laps remaining, Sainz was up to 8th place.
-During the next lap, he managed to put a move on Jack Harvey's ART car to move up into 7th place.
+During the next lap, he put a move on Jack Harvey's ART car to move up into 7th place.
 Sainz eventually would finish in 7th place.
-However, post race investigating revealed the Sainz's car was underweight, and so he was disqualified from the final results from race 2, thus scoring no points during what was a difficult weekend for not only Sainz but for his teammate, Kvyat, who retired during the race due to contact with another driver.
+However, post race investigating revealed that Sainz's car was underweight, so he was disqualified from the final results from race 2, thus scoring no points.
+His teammate, Kvyat, retired during the race due to contact with another driver.